-Our Youth Justice Service (YJS) supports young people in the youth justice system subject to Out of Court Disposals - 12 weeks of support following assessment to prevent re-offending - and statutory court orders.
-The YJS works closely with police to reduce the number of young people going to court - known as 'divert from charge' - unless their offences are serious or they are subject to repeat arrests.
+Our Youth Justice Service (YJS) supports young people in the youth justice system subject to Out of Court Disposals - 12 weeks of support young people going to court - known as 'divert from charge' - unless their offences are serious or they are subject to repeat arrests.
 Young people receive support from a designated worker.
-Victims of youth crime are also supported by a dedicated YJS worker who helps the victim to understand and manage the impact of the offence.
+Victims of youth crime are also supported by a dedicated YJS worker who helps the victim to understand and manage the impact of the offence..